AdobeDocs/workfront.en/help/classic/review-and-approve-work/manage-approvals/approval-process-in-workfront.md

 * [Access the list of system task statuses](../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/task-statuses.md)
 * [Access the list of system issue statuses](../../administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/issue-statuses.md)

-### How a typical workflow uses an approval process
+### How a typical workflow uses an approval process {#how-a-typical-workflow-uses-an-approval-process}

 The following scenario illustrates how an approval process helps users approve work as a Workfront object progresses through a workflow of several steps in this order: